wanyakrecipes/coft-web/content/posts/2022-08-23-music-non-stop-field-day-2022/index.md

 7:56pm.
 I can hear eerie ambient sounds.
 The screen appears to be undergoing an initialising sequence, with four geometric blobs on screen.

 8:00pm-9:10pm.
-East Stage.
+West Stage.
 Kraftwerk.
 Front left, ten rows from the front.
 Crisp, clean and concise.
 The graphics are hi-fi in detail but have a warm lo-fi aesthetic.
 The shadows of the band on their workstations become part of each scene.
 Combined with the 3D glasses, I experience some wonderful moments. *The Main Machine* models reaching out to the audience.
 A spaceship venturing its way to Field Day.
 Riding on the *Autobahn*.
 A film noir cycling montage during *Tour de France*.
 Vocals are extraordinary throughout.
 The vocoder on *The Main Machine* chorus is a delight.
 There’s a dispassionate and functional quality to Ralf Hütter’s vocals, but this allows their messages to cut through, many of which have come to pass:

 *I call this number / for a data date.*